sriramab/gamamanual/G__Operators.md

   * `container<geometry>` OP `float` --->  `geometry`

 #### Result:
-A polyline geometry from the given list of points represented as a cylinder of radius r.A polyline geometry from the given list of points.
+A polyline geometry from the given list of points.A polyline geometry from the given list of points represented as a cylinder of radius r.

 #### Special cases:
   * if the operand is nil, returns the point geometry {0,0}